 How to Fire your Real Estate Agent

 Okay, okay go easy.
 If your home isn’t selling, or you’re not finding the home you want to buy, or the real estate transaction you were in fell apart, it isn’t necessarily your real estate agent’s fault.
-The housing market has its ups and downs, perhaps your criteria to buy a home is too narrow, or perhaps the transaction fell apart because of someone else, not your agent.
+The housing market has its ups and downs, perhaps your criteria to buy a home is too narrow, price too high, or perhaps a transaction fell apart because of someone else, not your agent.

 When it is the real estate agent’s fault, or perhaps you find they simply aren’t the right fit and your personalities clash, here’s a guide on firing your real estate agent today (it is sometimes a process).

-Full disclosure, I’m a licensed real estate agent of 19 years (Principal Broker in Oregon, Managing Broker in Washington with EXP Realty) and my team has sold more than 2,000 local homes.
+Full disclosure, I’m a licensed real estate agent since 2003 (Principal Broker in Oregon, Managing Broker in Washington with EXP Realty) and my team has sold more than 2,000 local homes.
 And if any one of my clients wants to fire me, they will learn how to do so as well in this article (but they should know how to already, we spell it out in our contracts as clear as we can).

 Step One: Get it in Writing